Are you getting fed up with the shortages at the grocery store?

 Let’s get the lingo down first:

-- If you are on a tight timeline and/or budget, I’d pick roosters.
-They are usually ready for butchering at 11-13 weeks for us, where the hens often take closer to 14-16 weeks.
+• If you are on a tight timeline and/or budget, I’d pick roosters.
+They are usually ready for butchering at 11-13 weeks, whereas the hens often take 14-16 weeks.
 Because they finish faster, they consume less feed as well.
 You’ll notice my feed conversion in 2021 was my worst yet because we intentionally kept more hens.

-- If this is your first year raising broilers, or if you don’t really have an agenda, I recommend straight run.
-The chicks are often cheaper when they are unsexed, plus having your chickens mature at different times is nice if you are just starting out.
-Butchering 5-6 chickens at a time is much more doable than all of a sudden needing to do 20.
+• If this is your first year raising broilers, or if you don’t have an agenda, I recommend straight run.
+The chicks are often cheaper that way, plus having them mature at different times is nice if you are just starting out.
+Butchering 10 chickens at a time is much more doable than all of a sudden needing to do 20.

 How much space do they need?